degrotevriendelijkereus/freeCodeCamp/guide/english/blockchain/smart-contracts/index.md

 When an account receives money it can automatically distribute it to others.
 This is entirely transparent so all the nodes(miners) can see what logic is being executed.

 ## Blockchain Technologies

 Two of the most common technologies used are :
 - Ethereum
 - Hyperledger

+## Uses of Smart Contracts

+Smart contracts can:

+Function as 'multi-signature' accounts, so that funds are spent only when a required percentage of people agree Manage agreements between users, say, if one buys insurance from the other Provide utility to other contracts (similar to how a software library works) Store information about an application, such as domain registration information, personal records or medical records.